sdkn104/Arduino/libraries/espnowLib/README.md

 ```
 This function should be called in `setup()` for both slave and controller node.
 This function initializes espnow and registers call back functions for espnow packet receive/send events.
-The receive call back function automatically reply ack packet, and store received packet to the buffer `espNowBuffer`.
+The receive call back function automatically reply ack packet, and store received packet in the buffer `espNowBuffer`.
 The call back functions are executed in background (ex, when `delay()` or `yield()` called).

 ### sendEspNow